 As British Telecommunications PLC was spun out of the Post Office and de-nationalised, FCS swiftly became the voice of the growing communications reseller community, bringing genuine competition to the UK communications market for the first time in its history.
 FCS’s involvement was both strategic, encouraging Oftel (now Ofcom) in its role as a proxy for competition, and tactical, getting intimately involved in the complexities of ensuring equivalence of access for non-BT resellers in the developing market for wholesale line rental.

 Today’s FCS draws on the unrivalled experience of 37 years serving the communications industry.

 As the voice of the Business Radio community, FCS stll organizes the UK’s leading Business Radio industry conference and gala dinner every year.
 FCS is also guardian of the old MPT radio industry codes of practice, including MPT1331 (now FCS1331:2013), the all-important code for the quality of radio mast site engineering.

 As the proprietor of FCS1362, FCS provides the industry-leading FITAS accreditation scheme for vehicle installers, as well as training and certification to Institute of the Motor Industry standards for the installation of digital radio equipment into vehicles.

 As the secretary of the Communications Environmental Regulation Consortium, FCS is at the hub of industry best practice around environmental and compliance obligations, end-of-life and recycling responsibilities.

-And as the focus of the vibrant communications reseller channel, FCS continues to champion the values of open, transparent and competitive markets in the face of the BT Group’s ongoing monopoly over the nation’s copper and fibre communications infrastructure, and the Mobile Network Operators' complex monopoly on mobile spectrum.
+And as the focus of the vibrant communications reseller channel, FCS continues to champion the values of open, transparent and competitive markets -- including encouraging new upstream competition to challenge the BT Group’s legacy monopoly over the nation’s copper and fibre communications infrastructure, and the Mobile Network Operators' complex monopoly on mobile spectrum.